-Episcopal Collegiate has been approved by the Arkansas Nonpublic School Accrediting Association to use alternative methods of instruction on days when we have inclement weather or exceptional circumstances and must cancel school.
-The School will implement these "Cyber Days" when necessary, as determined by the School's administration.
-When regular school is canceled and it is considered to be a Cyber Day, students will be expected to follow the Cyber Days Plan by completing assignments for their class(es) that have been provided by their teachers.
-These assignments are to be completed at home and turned in within

-3 days of returning to school.
-Students and parents will receive notification that it is a Cyber Day through School Messenger.
-It is our goal that Cyber Days enable us to continue learning despite the uncontrollable elements of the weather or any unforeseen event.
+Episcopal Collegiate has been approved by the Arkansas Nonpublic School Accrediting Association to use alternative methods of instruction on days when we have inclement weather or exceptional circumstances and must cancel school on campus.
+The School will implement these "Virtual Learning Days" when necessary, as determined by the School's administration.
+When campus is closed and it is considered to be a Virtual Learning Day, students will be expected to follow the Virtual Learning Schedule, checking in with homeroom or advisory teachers at the beginning of the day via Google Meet.
+The Virtual Learning Schedule for each division can be found on the School website on the News, Information, Schedules page under the Wildcat Community Tab.
+Students and parents will receive notification that it is a Virtual Learning Day through Veracross text and email notifications.
+It is our goal that Virtual Learning Days enable us to continue learning despite the uncontrollable elements of the weather or any unforeseen event.